lpnursalim/MovieChatBot/README.md

 Contribution log:
 Arya created the first three complex queries ideated the application flow,
-- Created the java file to connect the MySQL Database with ConnectorJ to - formatted the queries for user input
 - Created video presentation
 - Created the report

-Anna created 5 additional complex subqueries
+Anna created 5 additional complex subqueries,
 - Added and formatted the queries for user input in the java file connected to the MySQL Database
 - Added Queries to the UI
 - Created the report

-Livia created the Swing GUI application in Java
+Livia created and implemented the Swing GUI application in Java,
 - Created the video presentation
 - Created the report
 - Wrote README file and instructions